DenefLab/Computational-boot-camp/One-liners.md

 * For running a lot of scripts and other programs your paths need to be defined.
 These are stored in .bashrc and other similarly named files.
 * time perl xxx {xxx is program, will calculate the time it takes to process}

-### c. some other handy shell commands to search and modify files
+### C. some other handy shell commands to search and modify files
 * grep –i “>” filename {show all lines starting with “>”; Add | more to pause per page}
 * grep –c “>” filename {count all lines starting with “>”}
 * cat inputfiles outputfile {concatenate files}